DallanQ/terraforming_mars_ares_expedition/Manual.md

 Reminder: All resources are either tracked on the player board or on a card if it is a special resource.
 Use the copper, silver, and gold cubes to track the number of each resource you have.
 The copper cubes are worth 1, the silver 5, and the gold 10.

-NOTE: Some production cards increase their production when you have more of a specific tag.
+Note: Some production cards increase their production when you have more of a specific tag.
 You'll need to update your player mat every time you play that tag.

-NOTE: You will always be able to calculate your current production and capabilities by looking at your cards in play.
+Note: You will always be able to calculate your current production and capabilities by looking at your cards in play.
 The player board is just more convenient.

-## 3A

-## 3B

-## 3C

-## Resources (page 7)
+## RESOURCES (page 7)

 There are four different kinds of resources in **Terraforming Mars: Ares Expedition**: mega credits, heat, plants, and special resources.

 **MEGA CREDITS (MC)** - MC is used to play cards and activate actions.

-> the mega credits card looks like a golden card with a letter C crested on it
+> The mega credits card looks like a golden card with a letter C crested on it

 **HEAT** - Heat is used to raise the temperature of Mars.
 During the action phase, players may spend 8 heat to raise the temperature one step and gain 1 TR.

-> the heat card looks like a red card with three thunderbolts crested on it
+> The heat card looks like a red card with three thunderbolts crested on it

 **PLANTS** - Plants are used to make forests, which raise the oxygen on Mars.
 During the action phase, players may spend 8 plants to gain a forest VP, raise the oxygen one step, and gain 1 TR.

-> the plants card looks like a green card with a leaf crested on it
+> The plants card looks like a green card with a leaf crested on it

 **SPECIAL RESOURCES** - Some cards allow you to place special resources (**animals**, **microbes**, and **science**) on that or other cards.
 These resources do different things, as specified by the different cards.

-> the special resources card looks like a green card with a paw crested on it, a light green card with two sticks adjacent to each other and a ball in between. a white card with a science drawing.
+> The special resources card looks like a green card with a paw crested on it, a light green card with two sticks adjacent to each other and a ball in between, and a white card with a science drawing.

 ## Other Tokens (page 7)

 **FOREST VP TOKENS** - Awarded when a forest is built.
 Worth 1 VP at the end of the game.
 There are 5 VP forest tokens in case you run out of 1's.

+> Image of a forest in the shape of a hexagon

 **PHASE TRACKING TOKENS** - Show which phases were selected by all players during the round.

+> Image of a field with a white one

 **OCEAN TILES** - During setup, place these on the board with the orange side faceup.
 When you flip an ocean over to the blue side, you will receive the benefit shown on that side.
 For example, if you flip the tile shown to the left, you gain 2 plants.
 Once an ocean tile is blue side up, it cannot be flipped over again.

+> Image of an ocean in the shape of a hexagon

-## Setup (page 8)
+## SETUP (page 8)

 1. Set the game board in the middle of the table.